First things first, you need to decide who will sell your home. Whether you will do it yourself, use a local, or online, estate agent.

 Now that you have agreed to sell your property, you will need to choose a conveyancer to handle the legal work to transfer ownership of the property.

 When you bought your property, you waited for the draft contract from the seller.
 Now it is your turn to supply the draft contract for you and the seller to agree the terms.
-This will include the length of time between exchange and completion (this is usually 7-28 days after the exchange of contracts), what fixtures and fittings will be included and any discrepancies highlighted during the purchaser’s survey.

 The next step is to exchange contracts which means you are legally committed to selling the property.
 The purchaser is also legally committed to buy it from you too.
 If you change your mind after this point, you could incur additional costs.